+- 18.1.
 After any meeting of the Executive or any of its Committees, the Proper Officer will produce a record of every decision taken at that meeting as soon as reasonably practicable.
-The record will include:

-- (a) a record of the decision including the date it was made; - (b) a record of the reasons for the decision; - (c) details of any alternative options considered and rejected at the meeting; - (d) a record of any conflict of interest relating to the matter decided which is declared at the meeting by any Member of the Executive or any of its Committees; and - (e) in respect of any declared conflict of interest, a note of any dispensation granted in respect of it.
+The record will include: - i) a record of the decision including the date it was made; - ii) a record of the reasons for the decision; - iii) details of any alternative options considered and rejected at the meeting; - iv) a record of any conflict of interest relating to the matter decided which is declared at the meeting by any Member of the Executive or any of its Committees; and - v) in respect of any declared conflict of interest, a note of any dispensation granted in respect of it. - 19.
+Decisions By Individual Members Of The Executive/Individual Members Exercising Powers In Relation To Their Wards - 19.1.
+Decisions by individual Members shall comply with the relevant provisions of the Executive Procedure Rules. - 20.
+Overview And Scrutiny Committee Access To Documents